-- Provide gloves for employee use when handling cash, checks, credit cards, and paperwork from the public. - > Provide hand sanitizer and hourly relief to customer service employees, to provide an opportunity to frequently wash hands. - Review and complete refresher training with janitorial staff on sanitizing, general cleaning and site specific protocols.
+- Encourage "no contact greetings"; do not shake hands or touch elbows when greeting. - Provide gloves for employee use when handling cash, checks, credit cards, and paperwork from the public. - Provide hand sanitizer and hourly relief to customer service employees, to provide an opportunity to frequently wash hands. - Review and complete refresher training with janitorial staff on sanitizing, general cleaning and site specific protocols.